microsoft/fhir-loader/docs/performance.md

 Additional Storage Performance ideas can be found [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-performance-checklist)

 ### App Service Plan
-With azn Azure App Service, the compute resources you use are determined by the App Service plan that you run your apps on.
+Within an Azure App Service, the compute resources you use are determined by the App Service plan that you run your apps on.
 All load testing was performed on Production scale P2V3 systems with scale out instances ranging from 5-17.
 Once load testing is finished the App Service Plan can be safely scaled back to reduce costs.

 ![app-env](images/app-env.png)